Top 12 Database Designer Skills to Put on Your Resume

 10. Database Normalization

-Database normalization is the process of organizing a database into tables and columns to reduce redundancy and dependency by dividing large tables into smaller ones and defining relationships between them to achieve a more efficient database structure.
+Database normalization is the process of organizing a database into tables and columns to reduce redundancy and dependency by dividing large tables into smaller ones and defining relationships between them to achieve a more efficient structure.

 Why It's Important